 |

-Your Promotion- How the firm makes its
+Promotion- How the firm makes its chosen markets aware

-chosen markets aware of its products and how markets are encouraged to buy
+of its products and how markets are encouraged to buy the products.
+There are

-the products.
-There are two branches of promotion: personal selling and non-personal
+two branches of promotion: personal selling and non-personal selling.

-publicity and education.
+education.

 |